justincbagley/piranha/README.md

 PIrANHA v0.1.4 is a repository of shell scripts and R scripts written by the author, as well as additional code (R, Perl, and Python scripts) from other authors, that is designed to help automate processing and analysis of DNA sequence data in phylogenetics and phylogeography research projects (Avise 2000; Felsensetin 2004).
 PIrANHA is fully command line-based and, rather than being structured as a single pipeline, it contains a series of scripts, some of which form pipelines, for aiding or completing tasks during evolutionary analyses of genetic data.
 Currently, PIrANHA scripts facilitate running or linking the following software programs:

-- pyRAD or ipyrad (Eaton 2014),
+- pyRAD or ipyrad (Eaton 2014)
-- PartitionFinder (Lanfear et al. 2012),
+- PartitionFinder (Lanfear et al. 2012)
-- BEAST (Drummond et al. 2012; Bouckaert et al. 2014),
+- BEAST (Drummond et al. 2012; Bouckaert et al. 2014)
-- starBEAST (Heled & Drummond 2010),
+- starBEAST (Heled & Drummond 2010)
-- ExaBayes (Aberer et al. 2014),
+- ExaBayes (Aberer et al. 2014)
-- dadi (Gutenkunst et al. 2009),
+- dadi (Gutenkunst et al. 2009)
-- fastSTRUCTURE (Raj et al. 2014), and
+- fastSTRUCTURE (Raj et al. 2014)
-- PhyloMapper (Lemmon and Lemmon 2008).
+- PhyloMapper (Lemmon and Lemmon 2008)

 The current code in PIrANHA has been written largely with a focus on 1) analyses of DNA sequence data and SNPs or SNP loci generated from massively parallel sequencing runs on ddRAD-seq genomic libraries (e.g. Peterson et al. 2012), and 2) automating running these software programs on the user's personal machine (e.g. [MAGNET](https://github.com/justincbagley/PIrANHA/tree/master/MAGNET-0.1.4) pipeline and [pyRAD2PartitionFinder](https://github.com/justincbagley/PIrANHA/tree/master/pyRAD2PartitionFinder) scripts) or a remote supercomputer machine, and then conducting post-processing of the results.
 In particular, a number of scripts have been written with sections allowing them to be run (or cause other software to be called) on a supercomputing cluster, using code suitable for SLURM or TORQUE/PBS resource management systems (in some cases, this functionality is noted by adding "Super" in the script filename, as in Super-pyRAD2PartitionFinder.sh).